Numerical evaluation of orientation averages and its application to molecular physics

-Product rules with arbitrary $\acc$ can, e.g., be constructed by combining the composite trapezoidal method for $\alpha$ and $\gamma$ with Gauss-Legendre quadrature for $\beta$ (in the form of Eq.~(\ref{eq:averaging:polar_integral_cos}).
-These Gauss product methods have efficiency $\eff\lesssim2/3$ for all $\acc$, approaching $\eff=2/3$ for $\acc\rightarrow\infty$ \cite{Hesse2014,Ahrens2009,Beentjes2015}.
-In other words, they have the same asymptotic efficiency as spherical Chebyshev quadratures, but lower efficiency for low degrees, since spherical Chebyshev quadratures can show $\eff>2/3$ and even $\eff>1$ for some small values of $\acc$.
-The rank profiles of Gauss product methods tend to show an isolated peak at $l=\acc+1$ with small sampling moments for several $l>\acc+1$.
-This indicates that their quadrature error may be smaller than the error of spherical Gauss methods as long as the maximum rank of the integrand is lower than $\acc$.
+Product rules with arbitrary $\acc$ can, e.g., be constructed by combining the composite trapezoidal method for $\alpha$ and $\gamma$ with Gauss-Legendre quadrature for $\beta$.
+Note that for Gauss product quadratures to have non-zero degree with respect to integrating spherical harmonics or Wigner-D matrix elements it is critical to evaluate the $\beta$-integral in the form of Eq.~(\ref{eq:averaging:polar_integral_cos}).
+They have efficiency $\eff\lesssim2/3$ for all $\acc$, with the same asymptotic efficiency as spherical Chebyshev quadratures, \cite{Hesse2014,Ahrens2009,Beentjes2015} but lower efficiency for low degrees (see Fig.~\ref{averaging:appendix:efficiency_chart} in the appendix).
+The rank profiles of Gauss product methods show an isolated peak at $l=\acc+1$ with small sampling moments for several $l>\acc+1$.
+This indicates that their quadrature error may be smaller than the error of spherical Gauss methods if the maximum rank of the integrand is larger than $\acc$.

-For three-angle averages, product rules can also be constructed by combining spherical quadrature methods with one-dimensional methods.
-Examples from the literature include the combination of the composite trapezoidal method with spherical designs (denoted T$\times$D) or with the Lebedev-Laikov method (denoted T$\times$L) \cite{Shimizu2023}.
-These hybrid product methods have the same efficiency as their comprising \unitsphere{2} methods.
-In particular, the T$\times$L method has efficiency $\eff=1$ for $\acc\rightarrow\infty$, making it a promising extension of the Lebedev-Laikov method to the three-angle case.
-The rank profiles of the T$\times$D and T$\times$L methods behave in the same way as the rank profiles of the \SO{3} Chebyshev and Gauss quadratures, respectively.
+For three-angle averages, product rules can also combine spherical quadrature methods with one-dimensional methods.
+Examples include the combination of the composite trapezoidal method with spherical designs (denoted T$\times$D) or with spherical Gauss methods (denoted T$\times$G) \cite{Shimizu2023}.
+These hybrid product methods have the same efficiency as their underlying \unitsphere{2} methods.
+In particular, the T$\times$G method has efficiency $\eff=1$ for $\acc\rightarrow\infty$, making it a promising extension of the spherical Gauss methods to the three-angle case.
+The rank profiles of the T$\times$D and T$\times$L methods behave in the same way as the rank profiles of \SO{3} Chebyshev and Gauss quadratures, respectively.